 Varga is a two time Olympian, as he competed in the 2008 Beijing Games and the 2012 London games.
 In 2008, he scored a total of 10 goals, and led Hungary to a gold medal where they beat the United States in the final round.

 A teammate of Gyarmati, Rusoran was a member of the Hungary National Team.
 As a player, he won the Olympic gold medal in 1963 in Tokyo and also got the bronze in the 1960 games in Rome.
 He was also a part of the winning team in 1965 that took home the gold medal at the Summer Universiade in Budapest, Hungary.

 Born in Budapest, he began playing water polo at the age of nine.
-In 1952, he joined the club Voros Meteor, played there for nine years.
-In 1961 he moved to Csepel Auto where he played for eight years.
+In 1952, he joined the club Voros Meteor, where he playedr nine years.
+In 1961, he moved to Csepel Auto where he played for eight years.
 In 1969 he joined Vasas SC, which is where he played until the end of his career in 1972.
 He led Vasas SC to Hungarian Cup title in 1971.

 Rusoran played in 103 games for the Hungarian Water Polo team between 19598-19688.
 In the 1960 summer games where they won the bronze medal, he played in two matches and scored six goals.
 Four years later, the team won the gold medal.
 He scored eight goals in six matches.
 He was the best Hungarian scorer of the championship.

 After he retired from Professional Water Polo, Rusoran became the head coach for Vasas SC and led them to seven Hungarian Championship titles.
 They also won two European Championships on the continental level in 1980 and 1985.
 Whether it was as a coach or as a player, Rusoran proved to be one of the most famous Water Polo names in history.